javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 Internally, the wrapper performs a native IndexedDB request, adding `onerror/onsuccess` to it, and returns a promise that rejects/resolves with the result.

 That works fine most of the time.
-The examples are at the lib page <https://github.com/jakearchibald/idb>.
+The examples are at the lib page of [idb](https://github.com/jakearchibald/idb).

 In few rare cases, when we need the original `request` object, we can access it as `promise.request` property of the promise: